 The pictures of the second series are pure photograms without acrylic paint splashes and were made in April 2017 with the branches of different trees and shrubs.
 They show young leaves and delicate blossoms, the first signs of the new spring.

-During the last months, I have worked with different objects, techniques, paper types and sizes so this is just a small portion of the cyanotypes I’ve made so far.
-You can find a somewhat large selection of my work and also some process pictures in my Instagram feed.
-Some of these original and unique artworks are also available in my Etsy store.
+For the past few months I’ve been working with different objects, techniques, paper types and sizes, so the pictures currently shown here are just a small part of the cyanotypes I’ve made so far.
+A slightly larger selection of my work and a few pictures of the work process can be found in my Instagram profile.
+Some of these original and unique artworks are also available in my Etsy Shop.